 Will I get anything back if I cancel my Policy?

 However, Seniors Funeral Insurance is not a savings or investment plan.
-So if your cover is cancelled once the 30-day cooling off period is over, your cover will end – and you won’t receive a benefit or have any premiums refunded.
+So, if your cover is cancelled once the 30-day cooling off period is over, your cover will end – and you won’t receive a benefit or have any premiums refunded.
 However, if you have chosen a yearly payment option, we’ll refund on a pro-rata basis the unused portion of your premium.
-If you have purchased Top Cover and are over 85 years of age when you cancel your cover you will be eligible for the Early Cash Back payment.

 Do premiums go up?